esoteric-git/twitter-api-tester/README.md

 A key point to note is that Twitter requires setting up OAuth 2.0 authentication first, even if you're using OAuth 1.0a for posting tweets.
 This script helps you navigate this quirk and ensure everything is working as expected.

 Why not use OAuth 2.0?
-Because the setup is much more complicated and its unnecesary for just posting personal tweets.
+Because the setup is more complicated and its unnecesary for just posting personal tweets.
 Oauth1.0a works fine for that and is a breeze to setup.

 ## Twitter Developer Portal Setup